waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 ## B. Trainer Battle Rules
-- **No Respawns:** Defeated trainers do NOT respawn.
-They become permanent obstacles that are impassable by normal movement.
+- **Trainer Impassability (Hypothesis):** Defeated trainers do NOT respawn.
+They generally become impassable obstacles, but this may not be a universal rule. (e.g., The Youngster at (7, 11) on Victory Road 1F might be passable.
+Needs verification).

 # III.
 Puzzle Mechanics & Key Discoveries